 Patagonia Men's Stretch Wavefarer® Boardshorts - 21"

-Adding stretch to the durability and comfort of our tried-and-true Wavefarer® Boardshorts, the Stretch Wavefarer Boardshorts feature a quick-drying 96% nylon (62% recycled)/4% elastane fabric with a DWR (durable water repellent) finish and 50+ UPF sun protection.
-Fair Trade Certified™ sewing.
+Adding stretch to the durability and comfort of our tried-and-true Wavefarer® Boardshorts, the Stretch Wavefarer Boardshorts feature a quick-drying 95% nylon (65% recycled)/5% elastane fabric with a DWR (durable water repellent) finish and 50+ UPF sun protection.

-- Made from quick-drying and durable nylon with 2-way stretch, a DWR (durable water repellent) finish and 50+ UPF sun protection.
-Fair Trade Certified™ sewing
+- Made from quick-drying and durable 95% nylon (65% recycled)/5% elastane with two-way stretch, a DWR (durable water repellent) finish and 50+ UPF sun protection

 - Contoured waistband for secure and comfortable fit; flat-lying fly with a single rubber button; ladderlock drawstring closure; turned and bartacked drawstring is durable and adds security